 What does it cost to stay cool this Summer?

-Of the two million with air-con, over 840,000 households have built-in units that can consume up to 2.7kW.
-In a typical week, households use their units for almost three hours, but when temperatures are high, they use them for four hours 18 minutes on average during the day and four hours 48 minutes at night, sending the cost soaring from £2.43 a week to £56.76 a week.
+Over 840,000 households have built-in air conditioning units that consume up to 2.7kW.
+In a typical week, households use their units for almost three hours, but when temperatures are high, they may well run their air conditioner overnight, and a nine-hour use will send the cost of a good night's sleep soaring to around £42 a week.

 Five tips for keeping cool